thornbux/vagrant-puppet-learning-environment/README.md

 # vagrant-puppet-learning-environment
 This is my Vagrant config to learn Puppet 5 in a small lab environment.
-It consists of one Puppetserver and two Puppet clients.
+It consists of one Puppet Server and two Puppet agents hosted on a Ubuntu 20.04 LTS.

 ## Config
-Bash bootstrap scripts installs and configures the VMs with latest available Puppetserver and clients.
+Bash bootstrap scripts installs and configures the VMs with latest available Puppetserver and agents.

 ## Usage
 To use this environment you need to install Vagrant, I have chosen LibVirt as my virtualization engine on a Ubuntu 18.04.